 Truly Immersive Learning.

-Capture the attention of your pupils with amazing interactive experiences all delivered through a simple online platform.
+Capture the attention of your pupils with amazingly immersive learning experiences for KS1 & KS2!

 Flexible, Accessible, Immersive.

 The Seymour & Lerhn immersive learning platform hosts a huge library of interactive resources for teaching including VR, AR and 360 videos – and runs on almost any device through your usual browser.